 ROPE is an urban based outdoor activity service.
 Qualified and experienced individuals are employed to develop the service and offer opportunities for people with learning disabilities, for example climbing, abseiling, walking, sports sessions etc.

-The Saturday project is a joint undertaking with Rochdale and Oldham Crossroads to provide weekend respite care for the full-time carers of children with learning disabilities.
+The Saturday project provides weekend respite care for the full-time carers of children with learning disabilities.
 Funding is provided by Rochdale Metropolitan Borough Council, carers grant